ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_best_practices.rst

 * Modules should not require that a user know all the underlying options of an API/tool to be used.
 For instance, if the legal values for a required module parameter cannot be documented, that's a sign that the module would be rejected.

-* Modules should typically encompass much of the logic for interacting with a resource.
+* Modules should encompass much of the logic for interacting with a resource.
 A lightweight wrapper around an API that does not contain much logic would likely cause users to offload too much logic into a playbook, and for this reason the module would be rejected.
 Instead try creating multiple modules for interacting with smaller individual pieces of the API.

 .. _debugging_ansiblemodule_based_modules: